23 & 1/2 cups unpasteurised sheep milk*

 * You can also use goat milk, but I used all sheep milk.
 In either case, ensure that the milk is unpasteurized!

-** What the rennet I used looks like:
+** See pictures below for the rennet I used

 1. Place the milk in a large pot on the stove.
 Remove 1 cup of milk so that you can make the anari cheese at a later stage.